neelkanthrawat/computational_thinking/README.md

 # computational_thinking
-This repository comprises of some random problems from physics and  mathematical physics solved computationally
+This repository comprises of some random problems from physics and  mathematical-physics solved computationally